holjas/holjas/README.md

 <p><em>Front-End Developer in Toronto</em></p>
 <br/>
 <p>I began my work life in hospitality.
-Then after many years in the industry, I became bored to death with corporate action plans and financial statements, so I jumped ship to learn web development.
+Then after many years in the industry, I began to feel stale in the industry, so I jumped ship to learn web development.
 My passion for self-education and curiosity of technology led me to the vast arena of online coding courses.
 I consider myself a self-starter and as such, I believe that the best learning happens by doing.
 So I started building my own projects.</p>
 <p>Craving a collaborative learning environment to compliment my self-aquired skills and to gain some guidance from humans in the field, I enrolled in bootcamp with Juno College.
 I'm now a proud graduate with a solid foundation in HTML, CSS, Javascript and React.</p>
 <p>I'm a problem solver at heart but with a secret jones for design and colour.
 My mantra is “be patient and keep going”.
 I also like to make things out of wool.
 </p>